PRACTICE AREA

 The government agency will then investigate your claim.
 This could involve:

-- Interviewing witnesses or visiting your workplace
+- Interviewing witnesses or visiting your workplace.

-- Requesting more information from you or your employer
+- Requesting more information from you or your employer.

-- Inviting you and your employer to a mediation
+- Inviting you and your employer to a mediation.

 In rare cases, the EEOC may take your case to court.
 But in most cases, the EEOC will give you a right to sue letter within 180 days.
-Once you get this letter you can file your own private lawsuit against your employer for discrimination.
+Once you get this letter, you can file your own private lawsuit against your employer for discrimination.

-A right to sue notice allows you to take your discrimination case to court.
+A right-to-sue notice allows you to take your discrimination case to court.
 Once you get it, you have to act fast – within 90 days under federal law.

-Sometimes, instead of a right to sue letter, you could get a Dismissal and Notice of Rights.
+Sometimes, instead of a right-to-sue letter, you could get a Dismissal and Notice of Rights.
 Even if this happens, you could still file a successful claim for discrimination.
 Similar to the right to sue letter, you have 90 days to file your lawsuit.

 It’s crucial to meet this deadline.
-Otherwise, your case may be thrown out of court and you may lose the chance to defend your civil rights.
+Otherwise, your case may be thrown out of court, and you may lose the chance to defend your civil rights.

 If you have a right to sue letter, contact a lawyer as soon as possible.
 The more time you have to prepare your case, the better.
 Harlan Hillier DiGiacco will help you file your claim quickly and effectively.

-Requesting a Notice of Right to Sue
+Requesting a Notice of Right-to-Sue

-If you don’t want to wait for the EEOC to complete its investigation, you can request a notice of right to sue.
+If you don’t want to wait for the EEOC to complete its investigation, you can request a notice of right-to-sue.
 Call our attorneys at (619) 330-5120 to get started now.

-Filing a Complaint with the California DFEH
+Filing a Complaint With the California DFEH

 When you have a claim for discrimination under the California Fair Housing and Employment Act (FEHA), you file a complaint with the state Department of Fair Employment and Housing (DFEH).
 Generally, you have to do this before you can sue.